-Lyle Whitmarsh, President, Chief Executive Officer and a Director
+Lyle Whitmarsh, Chairman, President and Chief Executive Officer

 Mr. Whitmarsh has 35 years of energy industry experience.
 Mr. Whitmarsh previously held the position of President with Trinidad Drilling Ltd. from 2002 to 2008, and Chief Executive Officer and a member of the board of directors of Trinidad Drilling Ltd. until March 2017.
 Mr. Whitmarsh has many years of practical hands-on experience, starting as a rig floor hand in the early 1980s and evolving through various operational positions, advancing into supervisory roles, manufacturing, well servicing and later into prominent senior management positions.
-Mr. Whitmarsh played a vital role in a wide scope of endeavors including drilling depth ranges to 30,000 feet globally, including 3,000 foot wells in Southern Alberta.
+Mr. Whitmarsh played a vital role in a wide scope of endeavours including drilling depth ranges to 30,000 feet globally, including 3,000 foot wells in Southern Alberta.
 He has been responsible for the overall operation of 150 rigs.
 Recently, Mr. Whitmarsh served as an intermediary board member of Savanna Energy Services Corp. following its acquisition by Total Energy Services Inc. and acted as President of Savanna Energy Services Corp. until July 2017.
 Mr. Whitmarsh has served in various capacities with the Canadian Association of Oilwell Drilling Contractors (CAODC) from 2005 to 2017 in Calgary, Alberta.
 Mr. Whitmarsh obtained his ICD.D designation from the Institute of Corporate Directors in November 2011.
+Mr. Whitmarsh was appointed to the position of Chairman of the Board on February 5, 2023.